argonaut-io/argonaut/README.md

         ))

 Note that we are currently using a head version of scalaz-seven until it gets released.
-But it should be fine to use scalaz-seven M2 if required.
+But it should be fine to use scalaz-seven M2+ if required.

 Then add argonaut as a dependency:

-    "com.ephox" %% "argonaut" % "4.0" withSources
+    "com.ephox" %% "argonaut" % "5.0-SNAPSHOT" withSources

-### Future Improvements
+### Provenance

-* Use a more appropriate parser library (not Scala parsers) to improve performance and usability.

-**Copyright 2012 Ephox Pty Ltd**
+Argonaut was initially developed to support products at [Ephox](http://ephox.com).

+The library was open-sourced under a [BSD License](https://github.com/markhibberd/argonaut/blob/master/LICENSE), drawing users, support and improvements from a number of contributors.

+The initial developers have since left the employment of Ephox and now maintain this fork `markhibberd/argonaut`.

+It is expected that major releases will now come from this repository.